Thatom28/Python_Module/Day_5_Map_vs_Filter.md

 ## MAP
 - always returns a copy of an array
 - SourceArray.lenth is equal to outputArray.legth
-- when we want to transfer a data type
+- when we want to transfrom a data type

 map( lambda x: len(x) for x in avengers